 Copyright © Nucleus Medical Media, Inc.

-These infections are caused by a specific group of viruses.
-The viruses can spread through: Contaminated water supplies such as recreational lakes, swimming pools, wells, and water stored on cruise shipsRaw or improperly steamed shellfish, especially clams and oystersFood and drinks prepared by infected food handlers who either do not wash their hands properly after using the bathroomSurfaces, such as a door knob
+Norovirus infections are caused by a specific group of viruses.
+The viruses can spread through: Contaminated water supplies, such as recreational lakes, swimming pools, wells, and water stored on cruise shipsRaw or improperly steamed shellfish, especially clams and oystersFood and drinks prepared by infected food handlers who do not wash their hands properly after using the bathroomSurfaces, such as a door knob

 Any person who ingests the virus is at risk of getting this infection.
 Older children and adults commonly get this infection.